top of page

 Borders Pub Theatre are back with six hilarious ten minute plays.
 Wilson at Play is a show of short plays inspired by Wilson's Tales of the Borders, the 19th century publishing phenomenon.
 The new dramas are written by Robert Sproul-Cran, Anita John, Clare Watson, John McEwen, Campbell Hutcheson, and Emily Larner.
 Borders Pub Theatre started in 2019 and this is the collective's fourth appearance at DunsPlayFest.

-Our Closing Concert on Saturday May 4th is going to be a great night out!
 Beginning with a Ceilidh with The Small Halls Band followed by a night of rock and ska!

 Get your dancing shoes on!